varomodt/GamesClass/notes/lec1-gamerep/README.md

 2. Why do we care about this?

+3. What do we need?

-3. How do we represent games mathematically?
+4. How do we represent games mathematically?

-4. How does searching on game trees work?
+5. How does searching on game trees work?

-5. What happens when you can't see the end?
+6. What happens when you can't see the end?

-6. First Game Demonstration
+7. First Game Demonstration

 # Toys and Games